-In our first blog post about learning essential soft skills, we discuss the importance of communication skills and teamwork, and provide you with tips on how to improve in these areas.
+In our first blog post about learning essential soft skills, we discuss the importance of communication skills and teamwork, and provide you with tips on how to work on these areas.

-Today we’re talking about two of the most essential soft skills; communication and teamwork.
+Today we’re talking about two useful soft skills; communication and teamwork.
 Soft skills are described as non-technical skills that people have, taking into account qualities such as personality, attitude and motivation.
 This means that soft skills can be applied to all kinds of different jobs and situations, so all people can benefit from working on them.

-Whether you think you’re already a great communicator and team player, or you know you could improve on these skills, this article will be able to provide you with some useful tips and advice.
-We’ll discuss the importance of communication and teamwork skills, explain how you can improve them and demonstrate where they will be useful.
+Whether you think you’re already a great communicator and team player or want to improve on or better understand these skills, this article will be able to provide you with some useful tips and advice.
+We’ll discuss the importance of interpersonal skills such as communication and teamwork, explain how you can understand them, and demonstrate where they might be useful.

 Why are communication and teamwork skills important?

 The use of the word ‘soft’ when referring to ‘soft skills’ makes it sound as if these kinds of skills are not as important as ‘hard’ or technical skills.
 However, this is a false assumption, as soft skills are neither easier nor less important than hard skills.
 In fact, LinkedIn’s Global Talent Trends report from 2019 showed that 92% of hiring managers and talent professionals said that soft skills were just as important as hard skills – or even more so.